- Subject allocation

 Research is the critical mission of all good psychology programs, both undergraduate and graduate, and the vast majority of such research involves the testing of human subjects.
 Our pool of subjects is therefore a critical resource.
 Use of this pool is a privilege, not a right, and procedures for testing subjects must be followed carefully.
 The cardinal rule is to treat people participating as subjects with courtesy and respect.
-They should emerge from the experiment in as good shape as when they entered, and a little more knowledgeable.
+Ethical treatment of participants is of paramount importance.

 To meet the need for subjects, we draw primarily on students enrolled in our undergraduate courses, although we sometimes supplement this source with students from the University of Houston and Houston Community College and with paid or unpaid non-students.
 Outlined here are the Department's policies and procedures and attendant responsibilities.
 They must be followed by all who test subjects—graduate students, undergraduates, postdocs, and faculty.
 Anyone supervising undergraduate experimenters must make sure that they are aware of the procedures and have carefully read this document.
 The Department's Research Coordinator is responsible for enforcing these policies and procedures.

 Subject allocation.
 Subject hours are allocated to faculty members.
-The following system does not guarantee the number of hours allocated, but it does work reasonably well: Each faculty member is allocated 100 subject hours + 50 hours per supervised graduate student + 25 hours per supervised undergraduate student registered for an "Independent Research" or an "Advanced Topics" course involving subject testing.
+The following system does not guarantee the number of hours allocated, but it does work reasonably well: Each faculty member is normally allocated 100 subject hours + 50 hours per supervised graduate student + 25 hours per supervised undergraduate student registered for an "Independent Research" or an "Advanced Topics" course involving subject testing.
 It is important to note that these allocations are adjusted each semester, as the total number of available hours varies significantly from semester to semester.
-The allocation procedure applies for just the first 12 weeks of the semester; after that, there are no limits for any eligible user.
+The allocation procedure applies for just the first 13 weeks of the semester; after that, there are no limits for any eligible user.
 Faculty members should confer with the pool administrator before recruiting to understand that semesters allocation.
 If it appears that someone is overusing the subject pool, the Research Coordinator will examine the case.
 Academics and researchers who are not regular members of the Department may request use of the subject pool.
 Such requests must be made on a study-by-study or semester-by-semester basis, whichever is the shorter, and must be sponsored by a regular faculty member of the Department other than the Research Coordinator.
 The Research Coordinator will consider the application in light of his or her judgment of the probable educational value of participation and of subject-hour availability.

 Get certified.
-Before subjects can be tested in any experiment, everyone involved in the conduct of the experiment must be trained and certified in the protection of human research subjects.
+Before subjects can be tested in any experiment, everyone involved in the experiment must be trained and certified in the protection of human research subjects.
 Instructions for the CITI online training (Social and Behavioral Sciences module) can be obtained at:

 Obtain approval.
-Approval for the conduct of any given experiment must be obtained from both (i) the Rice University Institutional Review Board (IRB) for the Protection of Human Subjects and (ii) the Department Research Coordinator.
+Approval for the conduct of any given research study must be obtained from both (i) the Rice University Institutional Review Board (IRB) for the Protection of Human Subjects and (ii) the Department Research Coordinator.

 Application to the IRB should be made through Rice’s Cayuse IRB system.
 For instructions, navigate to https://cayuse.rice.edu/resources/cayuse-irb.

 Amount of credit should be stated exactly as in the two recommended examples.
 Never say "Get."
 Never say exactly how long the experiment takes (e.g., "Takes only 43.4 minutes!").
 Just give the credit time.

 What instructors should tell their students.
-Students should be directed to http://experimetrix.com/Rice (or to the Psychology Department web page, where they should click on “Undergraduate Program” and then “Participation in Experiments”) and follow the instructions.
-This page contains the “Subjects’ Rights and Responsibilities,” the experiment credit hour sheet, a list of frequently asked questions, and contact information for more help, as well as instructions for getting an account and signing up for experiments, and assigning credit to courses.
+Students should be directed to the Psychology Department’s webpage, where they should click on “Undergraduate Program” and then “Participation in Experiments”) and follow the instructions.
+This page contains the “Subjects’ Rights and Responsibilities,” the experiment credit hour sheet, a list of frequently asked questions, and contact information for more help, as well as instructions for getting an account, signing up for experiments, and assigning credit to courses.
 A direct link to this web page is: https://psychology.rice.edu/undergraduate/group/participation-experiments.
 For more information.
 Contact the Sona Administrator Isabel Bilotta (firstname.lastname@example.org).

 Show up for the experiment.
 If the experimenter is not at the agreed location at the stated time, the posted credit must be awarded to the subject and charged to the experimenter's subject account.
 If the time or the location of the experiment changes, or if the session is canceled for some reason, subjects must be informed beforehand.
 If that is not possible, someone should be present at the location to inform of the change in venue or to issue credits.
 If the subjects show up and for some reason are not used, then either the session should be re-scheduled (if the subject is willing) or the subjects should be given the posted credit.

 Document informed consent.
 Subjects must be informed in general terms about the procedure and must consent.
-If the IRB has found the experiment to be exempt from the need for further review, a record of informed consent is discretionary; otherwise, written informed consent must be documented.
-In this case, the informed consent form must be submitted to the Research Coordinator when Department approval is sought.
-Exceptions to the requirement for written informed consent for nonexempt research are possible in certain narrowly defined circumstances, but in all cases approval by both the chair of the IRB (currently Mark Jenkins, via Michele Pratt) and the Department Research Coordinator is essential.
+Exceptions to the requirement for written informed consent for nonexempt research are possible in certain narrowly defined circumstances, but in all cases approval by the chair of the IRB is required.
 Informed consent should be signed in duplicate, with one copy being given to the subject and one retained by the experimenter.
-The experimenter’s copies should be stored in a neat and orderly way in the sponsoring lab for at least 3 years beyond completion of the research.
+The experimenter’s copies should be stored in a secure fashion in the sponsoring lab as specified by university and funding organization guidelines.
 These records should be available for inspection by the Department Research Coordinator, the IRB, and the relevant federal authorities.
 The head of the lab (i.e., the sponsoring faculty member) is ultimately responsible for maintenance of these records.
 More generally, experimenters must be sure that their research does not endanger the welfare of subjects.
 The APA guidelines concerning informed consent, confidentiality, and subjects' right to privacy are helpful in these matters.
 Any experimenter who uses coercion to ensure that a subject remains in an experiment will be subject to severe disciplinary action.
 All subjects must be adequately informed by the experimenter of the procedures to be followed.
 Any discomforts, risks, as well as benefits, should be described.
 Risks must be well-defined in terms understandable to the subjects.
-A sample consent form is provided in .doc format and in .pdf format.

 Make the experience educational.
 Experimenters must make participation in their study a learning experience.
 As all trained psychologists are aware, mere participation as subjects is informative and indeed an essential ingredient of an adequate undergraduate program.
-But in addition, each subject should be given a written account of the purpose of various aspects of the study, the hypothesis (or hypotheses) being evaluated, and the possible application of the results.
+But in addition, each subject should be given a written account of the purpose of various aspects of the study.
 This account need not be given immediately after participation if the experimenter feels that doing so will affect the responses of later subjects.
 But it must be provided as soon as possible after the experiment is completed or at the end of the semester, whichever is sooner.
-A sample description is provided in .doc format and in .pdf format.